Seasonal Affective Depression

 - Difficulty concentrating

-- Improved desire to be alone
+- Improved desire to become alone

 Symptoms of summer SAD contain: